Discrimination: Caste

+Citizenship or nationality

+Discrimination on the basis of nationality, citizenship or naturalization is usually included in employment laws.
+It may vary from laws that regulate hiring and firing based on citizenship, to forced retirement, compensation and pay, etc., based on immigration status.
+In the GCC states, in the workplace, preferential treatment is given to full citizens, even though many of them lack experience or motivation to do the job.
+State benefits are also generally available for citizens only.
+Citizenship discrimination may show as a "level of acceptance" in a team regarding new team members and employees who differ from the citizenship of the majority of team members.
+Citizenship discrimination can be sometimes connected with racial discrimination although it can be separate.

+Class

 Disability

 Discrimination against people with disabilities in favor of people who are not is called ableism or disablism.
-Disability discrimination, which treats non-disabled individuals as the standard of 'normal living', results in public and private places and services, educational settings, and social services that are built to serve 'standard' people, thereby excluding those with various disabilities.
-Studies have shown that disabled people not only need employment in order to be provided with the opportunity to earn a living but they also need employment in order to sustain their mental health and well-being.
-Work fulfils a number of basic needs for an individual such as collective purpose, social contact, status, and activity.
-A person with a disability is often found to be socially isolated and work is one way to reduce his or her isolation.
+Disability discrimination, which treats non-disabled individuals as the standard of 'normal living', results in public and private places and services, workplaces and educational settings, that are built to serve 'standard' people, which can exclude or hinder those with various disabilities.

+Some studies have shown that employment can be beneficial to people with disabilities, helping to sustain their mental health and well-being.
+Work can fulfil a number of basic needs for an individual such as collective purpose, social contact, status, and activity, therefore reducing social isolation.

+Other research shows that employment is not always beneficial, particularly if a disabled persons needs are not considered.
+A decline in the working age population, particularly in Europe, is resulting in disabled people being seen as more of a valuable resource, within the labour market, for economic reasons.

 In the United States, the Americans with Disabilities Act mandates the provision of equality of access to both buildings and services and is paralleled by similar acts in other countries, such as the Equality Act 2010 in the UK.